Sorry, you need to enable JavaScript to visit this website.

 Financial accountability

-In the field of youth policies these are the usual mechanisms governing financial responsibility and control relating to management of public funds that apply.
+In the field of youth policies, the usual mechanisms governing financial responsibility and control over the management of public funds apply.
+Regarding the allocation of subsidies to associations, the following rules are in place:

-In the context of actions in favour of youth and non-formal education, the Government has simplified associations’ and foundations’ dealings with government bodies (Order of 23 July 2015 bearing on simplification of the system for associations and foundations).
+In the area of youth and non-formal education measures, the Government has simplified the interactions of associations and foundations with public authorities (Order of 23 July 2015 bearing on simplification of the system for associations and foundations).
+This Order introduced changes to the rules governing the funding of associations.

-• Allocation of subsidies must now comply with national law and European standards;
+The allocation of subsidies must now comply with both national law and European standards.

-• Local authorities and public institutions must also provide the State with lists of all subsidies allocated to associations as well as to foundations registered as charities.
+Local authorities and public institutions are also required to provide the State with lists of all subsidies allocated to associations, as well as to foundations registered as charities.

 Use of EU Funds

-France receives EU funding from European Structural Funds, and in the context of the 2021-2027 Erasmus+ programme, from its “Education and Training” component and its “Youth and Sports” component, which concern the Ministry of Education and Youth.
+France receives EU funding from European Structural Funds, and in the context of the 2021-2027 Erasmus+ programme, from its “Education and Training” component and its “Youth and Sports” component, which concern the Ministry of Sports, Youth and Voluntary organisations.

 The “Erasmus +” programme and its youth component